heshangoonawardena/horizone-frontend/README.md

 ## 🤝 Contributing

-We welcome contributions!
+I welcome contributions!
 If you’d like to improve this project, follow these steps:

 1. **Fork the repository**
 2. **Create a new branch** (`feature-branch-name`)